wt001/test-repo2/.swm/no-git-plugin.i9y5b.sw.md

 🟩 1      Test repo 1
 🟩 2      this is a test
 🟩 3      new line
-🟩 4      and another to select
+🟩 4      THIS IS THE UPDATE
-⬜ 5
+🟩 5      and another to select
 ```

 <br/>